 We do not expect to generate any revenues from product sales until we successfully complete development and obtain regulatory approval for one or more product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, and distribution.
 Accordingly, we will need to raise substantial additional capital.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts, developments under our collaboration agreements, including whether and when we receive milestone and other potential payments, and the timing and nature of the regulatory approval process for product candidates.
 We anticipate that we will seek to fund our operations through public or private equity or debt financings or other sources.
 Debt financing, if available, may involve covenants further restricting our operations or our ability to incur additional debt.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
 Further, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-As a result of adverse macroeconomic and geopolitical developments, such as the ongoing military conflict between Ukraine and Russia, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, actual and anticipated changes in interest rates, economic inflation and the responses by central banking authorities to control such inflation, the global credit and financial markets have experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+As a result of adverse macroeconomic and geopolitical developments, such as the ongoing military conflict between Ukraine and Russia or the recent state of war between Israel and Hamas and the related risk of a larger regional conflict, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, actual and anticipated changes in interest rates, economic inflation and the responses by central banking authorities to control such inflation, the global credit and financial markets have experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop product candidates.